This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Build Healthy Soil

 The healthier the soil, the better plants can withstand pest attacks.
-Building healthy, fertile, living soil is the essential way to prevent pest problems.
-Organic matter is important in building soil, but more on that as we continue.
+Building healthy, fertile, living soil is essential to preventing pest problems.
+Organic matter is vital in building soil, but more on that as we continue.

 Limiting Soil Disturbance